top of page

 Drug Safe World: How Legalizing All Drugs Could Create a Healthier Future

-That's exactly right, we should legalize and decriminalize every single drug.
+That's exactly right, we should decriminalize and legalize every single drug.
 Now, I know that might sound extreme, but it's worth serious consideration, so bear with me.

-So many people have had their lives destroyed by drugs, whether through prison, overdose, or the trauma experienced by their children.
-When we change the way we look at drugs and people who use drugs, we can create a safer environment for everyone.
+So many people have their lives destroyed by drugs, whether through prison, overdose, or the trauma experienced through their children.
+When we change the way we look at drugs and people who use drugs, we create a safer environment for everyone.

 Safe Use Centers

-Hands-on medical professionals can prevent overdoses, lower the spread of disease, and help those going through withdrawal.
+• Hands-on medical professionals prevent overdoses, lower the spread of disease, and help those going through withdrawal.

-No-cost, all-hours childcare for kids who might otherwise be left at home or forced to watch their parents use drugs.
+• No-cost, all-hours childcare for kids who might otherwise be left at home or stuck to watch their parents use drugs.

-Helping people treat their underlying suffering, rather than throwing them into jail for their addiction to something that was intended to hook and destroy them.
+• People treat their underlying suffering, rather than being thrown into jail for their addiction to something that was intended to hook and destroy them.

-Put an end to over-policing, cut the ICE budget, and end the "War on Drugs."
+Put an end to over-policing, arrest ICE instead, and end the "War on Drugs."
 There are so many people sitting in prisons for non-violent drug-related crimes, missing time with their families.
 Their lives just pass them by over something that didn't harm anyone else and something our government knowingly inflicted onto people.

 If it's about rehabilitation, then prisons should help people recover from their addictions after being released.
 But instead, they leave them to fend for themselves.